node-red/node-red.github.io/docs/creating-nodes/first-node.md

 This example will show how to create a node that converts message payloads to all lower-case characters.

-Ensure you have the recommended LTS version of Node.js installed on your system.
-As of this writing this is version **LTS 8.x** which includes npm version 5.x.
+Ensure you have the current LTS version of Node.js installed on your system.
+At the time of writing this is 10.x.

 Create a directory where you will develop your code.
 Within that directory, create the following files: